CLI Arguments

 Example:

-knip --exclude classMembers,enumMembersknip --exclude classMembers --exclude enumMembers
+knip --exclude classMembers,enumMembersknip --exclude classMembers --exclude enumMembers--include

 Section titled “--include”Report only provided issue types.
 Can be comma-separated or repeated.